fils/CDFRegistryWG/docs/ESIPSemCommJune2017/talkBody.md

 1. Table of possible extensions to the base re3data XML schema to support CDF facility description
 1. A reference approach to implementing facility description using scehma.org type Organization and the developed ontology.
 (Reference example: https://github.com/fils/CDFRegistryWG/blob/master/opencore.json)
 1. A crawler software package (repurposed) that extracts JSON-LD to RDF triples and generates a full text index from these crawls  (https://github.com/fils/contextBuilder)  See also https://github.com/fils/CDFRegistryWG/blob/master/onHarvesting.md (which is old and out of date)
+1. RDF graph and text index   (exploring with SPARQL and Gremlin and Bleve)
 1. A simple client to explore interface options on the graph and index.
 Client provides feedback on usability aspects of these products to aid assessment.   (http://eccdf.cloudapp.net/)

 ---